artificialsolutions/tie-api-example-twilio-ivr/README.md

 If the output parameter `twilio_speechModel` exists, it will be used to set a custom speech model.
 Allowed values are: 'default', 'numbers_and_commands' and 'phone_call'.

 ### twilio_inputType
 If the output parameter `twilio_inputType` exists, it will be used to set a custom input type.
 Allowed values are: 'dtmf', 'speech' or 'dtmf speech'.
 DTMF allows the end user to enter a number using the keypad of the phone.
 User must press # to mark end of the input.
+The digits entered by the user will be sent to engine using an input parameter `digits`.